zthxxx/react-dev-inspector/README.md

 ## Introduction

-This package allows you to jump to local IDE code directly from browser React component by just a simple click.
-Its behavior is similar to but beyond Chrome inspector.
-//This package is develped for users jumping to local IDE code directly from brower React component by a simple click, which is similar to Chrome inspector but more advanced .//
+This package allows users to jumping to local IDE code directly from browser React component by just a simple click, which is similar to Chrome inspector but more advanced.

 ### Preview

 online demo: https://react-dev-inspector.zthxxx.me